quixio/quix-cli/docs/cli-local-debug.md

 ## Prerequisites

-This tutorial asumes that you have read the [Quickstart](cli-quixtart.md) and installed the dependencies:
+This tutorial assumes that you have read the [Quickstart](cli-quixtart.md) and installed the dependencies:

 - [Docker Desktop](https://docs.docker.com/engine/install/){target=_blank}
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git){target=_blank}

-For this tutorial you will also need the following installed:
+For this tutorial, you will also need the following installed:

 - [VS Code](https://code.visualstudio.com/){target=_blank}
 - [Python](https://www.python.org/){target=_blank}

 !!! tip
-    If you want to start developing after cloning a repository run:
+    If you want to start developing after cloning a repository, run:

-    ```
+    ```bash
     quix init
     ```